know-history/styleguide/csharp-style.md

 *   Variables and fields that can be made `const` should always be made `const`.
 *   If `const` isn’t possible, `readonly` can be a suitable alternative.
 *   Prefer named constants to magic numbers.
+*   Use `var` wherever possible in place of simple and complex types (more on this below).

 ### IEnumerable vs IList vs IReadOnlyList
 *   For inputs use the most restrictive collection type possible, for example